GriaineigisO/Griaineigis-s-Language-Generator/GuidesForMyself.md

    }
    ```

-   In the line `childClassifier = generatedCountNouns[countNounArray.indexOf("child")]`, the please make sure that the word within the `.indexOf` method already exists in the dictionary.
-This will not work if the wrd ha snot yet been added.
+   In the line `childClassifier = generatedCountNouns[countNounArray.indexOf("child")]`, please make sure that the word within the `.indexOf` method already exists in the dictionary.
+This will not work if the word has not yet been added.

    When `randomNumForChild` is 0, the word for the child classifier will be taken from a pre-existing noun, in this case the noun "child".
 You can add as many possible nouns as you want, so long as the last `else if` is `childClassifier = generateWords();`.